 Most companies are tech companies in some capacity, whether it’s a brick-and-mortar retailer moving into the e-commerce space or using an app to get your favorite food delivered to your door, computer science technology has improved our access so that almost anything we want is at our fingertips.
 Salary may depend on experience and industry, but the U.S. Bureau of Labor Statistics (BLS) reports a median pay of $110,140 per year or $52.95 per hour.

-According to the BLS, there were 1,469,200 jobs for software developers in 2019, which includes applications and systems software developers.
-The field is expected to grow 22% between 2019-29, which is more than four times faster than the average growth for the U.S. job market.
+According to the BLS, there were 1,847,900 jobs for software developers in 2020, which includes applications and systems software developers.
+The field is expected to grow 22% between 2020 and 2030, which is more than two times faster than the average growth for the U.S. job market.

 Clearly, there’s a need for computer science-related technical skills as companies upgrade their business models.
 A career in computer science, especially software development, is an innovative space and can be exciting work for those who enjoy lifelong learning.

 At this point you may be wondering where to start.
 What tools will you be using, what do you learn in computer science, and are there resources that can help you get started?

 A well known site called The Odin Project offers a free computer science course complete with tutorials, blogs and a helpful community.
 As you start your journey, you’ll run into StackOverflow, a question-and-answer site helping novice and experienced programmers discover solutions and connect with their peers.